loading spinner

 Can You Really Trick Yourself Into Being Happy?

-Before diving into specific techniques, let's address the elephant in the room: Can you actually trick yourself into being happy?
-The short answer is yes – but not in the way most people think.
+Before diving into specific techniques, let's address the elephant in the room: can you actually trick yourself into being happy?
+The short answer is yes, but not in the way most people think.

-Here's what most people don't realize: Your brain is constantly being "programmed" anyway – by social media algorithms designed to keep you scrolling, by marketing messages that make you feel inadequate, and by stress patterns that become automatic.
+Here's what most people don't realize: your brain is constantly being "programmed" anyway, by social media algorithms designed to keep you scrolling, by marketing messages that make you feel inadequate, and by stress patterns that become automatic.
 The question isn't whether your brain can be influenced, but whether you'll take control of that process or let it happen by accident.

 Read More: How to Pretend to Be Happy